 best performance: Rosemary’s Baby.
-It’s one of the all-time most underrated performances (coming from perhaps the all-time most underrated actress).
-Farrow goes through a profound physical and psychological transformation during the film.
-She’s paranoid (or appears so), warm, terrified.
-The scenes of her panicked, on the run, in the final hour puts her work here up there with the best female performances of the entire 1960’s.
+It is one of the all-time most underrated performances coming from perhaps the all-time most underrated actress (never once even an Oscar nomination).
+Farrow goes through a profound physical and psychological transformation during the course of the film.
+She is warm and sweet to open the film, then paranoid (or appears so- and for good reason), ill and worn out, and then eventually, masterfully, terrified.
+The scenes of her panicked, on the run, in the final hour puts her work here up there with the best female performances of the entire 1960s.

-stylistic innovations/traits: Farrow has a one/two punch and it’s a strong case.
-On one hand she has a great lead performance in a giant Masterpiece.
-Check.
-She also has a large body of work with her one-time companion and husband Woody Allen .
+stylistic innovations/traits: Farrow has a one-two punch, and it makes for a strong case.
+On one hand, she has a towering lead performance in an incontestable masterpiece- check.
+Combine that with her large body of work with her one-time creative partner and husband Woody Allen.
 She did a staggering amount of good work with Woody from 1982 to 1992.
-Like him or not Woody is one of the great directors of women and this period with Farrow was incredibly rich with artistic experimentation.
-Look at her performances- her 8th best performance might be The Great Gatsby—9th might be Alice or Another Woman?
-That’s incredible.
-Her work in say Purple Rose, Husbands and Wives and Broadway Danny Rose show such range.
+Like him or not, Woody is one of the great directors of women and this period with Farrow was incredibly rich with artistic experimentation.
+Look at her performances- her eight (8th) best performance might be The Great Gatsby—ninth (9th) might be Alice or Another Woman?
+So, there is clearly depth here.
+Her work in say Purple Rose, Husbands and Wives and Broadway Danny Rose though all with one auteur– show such range as well.

 - Rosemary’s Baby

 - The Purple Rose of Cairo

 |1974- The Great Gatsby|

 |1986- Hannah and Her Sisters|

 |1988- Another Woman|